NINE WARNING SIGNS

-Depression that leads to suicide isn’t just the plight of the financially-strapped, unemployed provider of a household, or the teen who’s tormented by bullies, or the retiree who’s weary of declining energy and escalating physical pain.
+Depression that leads to suicide isn’t just the plight of the financially-strapped, unemployed provider of a household, the teen who’s tormented by bullies, or the retiree who’s weary of declining energy and escalating physical pain.

 Just ask the friends of Kate Spade and Anthony Bourdain.

 In Spring 2018, renowned fashion designer Spade, 55, took her life in her New York apartment.
 Days later, they found Bourdain, 61, a celebrity chef and host of an award-winning TV show, dead from suicide in his hotel room in France.